 Florida takes an aggressive stance on most drug-related crimes, including possession.
 Illegal street drugs don’t have to be involved: you can be charged even if you’re found carrying medicinal drugs without having a valid prescription.

 At Sulte Law Firm, we understand that a conviction for drug possession can have long-term effects, including diminished employment opportunities, denial of a college education, and even immigration consequences if you are a newcomer to the United States.
-We are prepared to aggressively defend you against drug possession charges so that you have a chance to move past a false allegation or a mistake.
+Our drug possession lawyer at Sulte Law Firm if is prepared to aggressively defend you against drug possession charges so that you have a chance to move past a false allegation or a mistake.

 Florida Statute Section 893.03 divides controlled dangerous substances into five schedules: